neverfap-deluxe/nfd-api/content/general_about/about-main-02.md

 Most of the materials I could find online included various theories on how to manage urges utilising a trope of ineffective and unhealthy coping mechanisms...

-...to personal advice from existing porn addicts who's opinion seemed to change depending on the day of the week, as per their unpredictable schedule of relapse and mania.
+...to personal advice from existing porn addicts, who's opinion seemed to change depending on the day of the week, as per their unpredictable schedule of relapse and mania.

 I mean, you wouldn't receive financial advice from someone with a gambling problem, so why should your porn addiction recovery be any different?